PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Introduction

 \section{Introduction}

 Recently, interest has increased in developing scalable data assimilation (DA) and uncertainty quantification methodologies for solving large-scale inverse problems.
 An inverse problem refers to the retrieval of a quantity of interest (QoI) associated with or stemming from a physical phenomenon underlying partial noisy experimental or observational data of that physical system~\cite{aster2018parameter,vogel2002computational,stuart2010inverse}.
 The QoI could be, for example, the model state, initial condition, or other physics quantity.
 Inverse problems are prominent in a wide spectrum of applications including power grids and atmospheric numerical weather prediction~\cite{ghil1991data,smith2013uncertainty}.
 In these problems, the prediction of the physical phenomena is often formulated as an initial value problem, while the initial condition of the simulator is corrected by fusing all available information.
 Algorithmic approaches for solving inverse problems seek either a single-point estimate of the target QoI or a full probabilistic description of the knowledge about the QoI given all available information.
-The underlying principle of these methods is that information collected from observational systems is fused into computational models, along with associated uncertainties, to produce an accurate estimate of the ground truth of the physical phenomena of interest.
 In the former approach seeking a single QoI estimate, the solution of an inverse problem is obtained by solving an optimization problem with an objective to minimize the mismatch between observational data and model simulations, possibly regularized by prior knowledge and uncertainty models.
 The latter approach, commonly known as Bayesian inversion, seeks to characterize the probability distribution of the QoI through the posterior formulated by applying Bayes' rule, that is, the probability distribution of the QoI conditioned by all available information.